 The last thing, which you have probably heard before (especially if you have the assistance of an attorney) is to ensure that there is no commingling between your business and personal accounts.
 Never pay for personal expenses out of your business account(s)!
 Let me repeat that, NEVER pay for personal expenses out of your business account(s).
 Do I need to repeat it a third time with larger letters?
 (Can you tell how important this is?)

-The reason it is so important for a business to follow all of these (some say silly) rules, is because it protects your personal assets from business liabilities.
+The reason it is so important for a business to follow all of these (some believe they are silly) rules, is because it protects your personal assets from business liabilities.
 If there is a lawsuit and the plaintiff can show that you are not really a “Corporation” (or LLC), that you are really just one entity, they can pierce the corporate veil and go after both your business and personal assets.

 Essentially, if you create a situation where someone can pierce the corporate veil, you have wasted all of your time and money of forming the business entity because the protections would essentially be thrown out the window.